Ratchet & Clank: Film adaptation

 A theatrical Ratchet & Clank animated feature film adaptation was announced in April 2013, with a planned release in 2015 but was delayed to 2016.
 It eventually released on April 29, 2016.
 The film was developed by the Blockade Entertainment Studios and Rainmaker Entertainment, the same production company that produced the world's first half-hour, entirely computer animated television series ReBoot, and is distributed by Focus Features and Gramercy Pictures, along with partnerships from Sony Interactive Entertainment (formerly Sony Computer Entertainment) and Insomniac Games.
 The film is presented in 3D CGI, and works with the in-game models during the pre-visualization stage to help block out the film.
 Insomniac's writer, T.J.
-Fixman, wrote the script, and principal voice actors James Arnold Taylor, David Kaye, Jim Ward and Armin Shimerman reprised their roles as Ratchet, Clank, Qwark and Nefarious respectively for the film.
+Fixman, wrote the script, and principal voice actors James Arnold Taylor, David Kaye, Jim Ward, and Armin Shimerman respectively reprised their roles as Ratchet, Clank, Qwark, and Nefarious for the film.
 Other members of the cast included Paul Giamatti, John Goodman, Bella Thorne, Rosario Dawson and Sylvester Stallone.

 The film is a retelling of the events of the original game detailing how Ratchet and Clank first met, as well as their fight against Chairman Drek.

 Short film

 A short film entitled Ratchet & Clank: Life of Pie, was exclusively released on Crave TV in Canada.
 The film was produced by Mainframe Studios, who produced the 2016 film when they were known as Rainmaker Entertainment.
-This also marks the final time Jim Ward voiced Captain Qwark before his retirement.
+This also marks the final time Jim Ward voiced Captain Qwark before his retirement in 2021 and death in 2025.